History of medieval Arabic and Western European domes: Republic of Florence

 At the conclusion of the Council of Florence on June 6, 1439, the ceremony of union between the Catholic and Orthodox churches took place beneath the dome of Florence Cathedral.
 In the Old Sacristy of the Basilica of San Lorenzo in Florence, the smaller dome above the altar is decorated with astrological depictions of star constellations that have been calculated to represent July 6, 1439 at about noon, the date of the closing session of the Council of Florence, in which the Articles of Union between Eastern and Western Christendom were signed by Latin and Greek delegates.

+The first cracks in the dome may date to an earthquake on September 28, 1453, before the lantern was completed, although it is not known if these cracks are the same as those seen today.
+Only four major cracks have been observed on the inner dome, compared to about fourteen each on the domes of the Pantheon and St. Peter's Basilica.
+The cracks were first reported in 1639, in the centers of the four segments above each of the four piers, and ranged from 3 to 6 centimeters wide.
+The dome's weight causing horizontal thrusts on its supports, a differential settlement in the foundation, and the seasonal and daily changes in temperature have been proposed as causes for the cracking.
+The addition of iron hooping was recommended by a commission in the 17th century and by a committee in 1988, but was not implemented.

 The dome of Florence Cathedral is not itself Renaissance in style, although the lantern is closer.
 The lantern surmounting the dome, also designed by Brunelleschi, was not begun until 1446, after his death.
 It was completed by Michelozzo di Bartolommeo and Bernardo Rossellino in 1467.
 Brunelleschi also planned for an external gallery, or ballatoio, to be built at the top of the drum where a strip of unclad masonry can be seen today.
 He had not worked out the details before his death, having been focused on the dome and lantern, but it appears that his intention was for a two-story passage with the lower story covered and the upper story open to the sky.
 In 1507, the commission for the ballatoio was awarded to Il Cronaca, Giuliano da Sangallo, and Baccio D'Agnolo, but only the southeast side was completed by June 1515.
 The unveiling of the finished section spurred criticism of the design, including by Michelangelo, who proposed an unsuccessful alternative design, and work remained suspended as the ruling Medici focused on other projects.